Causes of gender incongruence: Gynephilic trans men

+Fewer brain structure studies have been performed on transgender men than on transgender women.
 A 2016 review reported that the brain structure of early-onset gynephilic trans men generally corresponds to their assigned sex, but that they have their own phenotype with respect to cortical thickness, subcortical structures, and white matter microstructure, especially in the right hemisphere.
 Morphological increments observed in the brains of trans men might be due to the anabolic effects of testosterone.